Ronald Lockley

 Ronald Mathias Lockley (8 November 1903 – 12 April 2000) was a Welsh ornithologist and naturalist.
-He wrote over fifty books on natural history, including a major study of shearwaters, and many articles.
-He is perhaps best known for his book The Private Life of the Rabbit.
+He wrote over fifty books on natural history, including a study of shearwaters, and the book The Private Life of the Rabbit, which was used in the development of his friend Richard Adams's children's book Watership Down.

 Life and career

-Lockley was born in Cardiff and grew up in the suburb of Whitchurch where his mother ran a boarding school.
+Lockley was born in Cardiff and grew up in the suburb of Whitchurch, where his mother ran a boarding school.
 While still at school, he spent his weekends and summer holidays living rough in the woods and wetlands that now form the Glamorganshire Canal local nature reserve.

 After leaving school, he established a small poultry farm with his sister near St Mellons, Cardiff.

 His son is the palaeontologist Martin Lockley.